voronyansky/java-courses/README.md

 # java-courses
 #### Clinic System
 This is system for pet clinic.
+#### Changelog 28.03.2016
+Fixed:
-Most important features at this system:
+- Now it is no important would you work with existing client or create new client Most important features at this system:
 - Get table view of clinic client and their pets
 - Add new client